meihapps/aoc/README.md

-# aoc2025
+# aoc

-This is my repository for Advent of Code 2025.
-This will include my solutions for each day and READMEs giving breakdowns for the problems.
+This is my repository for Advent of Code.
+This will include my solutions for each year and READMEs giving breakdowns for the problems.

 Project Structure:
 ```